userAVIKR/portfolio/README.md

 # portfolio
-responsive gor laptop and tablet screens only
+responsive for laptop and tablet screens only